phaserjs/phaser/README.md

 Road Map
 --------

 The 1.1 release was a massive under-taking, but we're really happy with how Phaser is progressing.
 It's becoming more solid and versatile with each iteration.
-Here is what's on our road map for future versions:
+Here is what's on our road map:

 Version 1.2 ("Saldaea")

-* Update to Pixi 1.5 - currently still in dev branch only, but lots of nice internal changes and new features we want to take advantage of.
+* Update to Pixi 1.4 - this newly released build has lots of internal changes and new features we want to take advantage of.
-* Start integration with the p2.js physics system.

-Beyond version 1.2
+Version 1.3 ("Shienar")

 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
 * Dedicated CocoonJS packaging features (screencanvas, etc)
 * A more advanced Particle system, one that can render to a single canvas (rather than spawn hundreds of Sprites), more advanced effects, etc.
+* Ability to control DOM elements from the core game and layer them into the game.
+* Touch Gestures.
+* Support for parallel asset loading.
+* Fixed width bitmap font support, plus enhanced Bitmap font rendering.

+Version 2.0 ("Aes Sedai")

+* Integrate p2.js physics system completely.
+* Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
+* Integration with third party services like Google Play Game Services and Amazon JS SDK.
+* Flash CC HTML5 export integration.
 * Massively enhance the audio side of Phaser.
 Although it does what it does well, it could do with taking more advantage of Web Audio - echo effects, positional sound, etc.

-* Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
-* Integration with third party services like Google Play Game Services and Amazon JS SDK.
-* Ability to control DOM elements from the core game and layer them into the game.
-* Touch Gestures.
-* Virtual d-pad support and also support for the Joypad API.
+Beyond version 2.0

 * Test out packaging with Node-webkit.
-* Flash CC HTML5 export integration.
 * Game parameters stored in Google Docs.
-* Add a d-pad example (http://www.html5gamedevs.com/topic/1574-gameinputondown-question/)
-* Create more touch input examples (http://www.html5gamedevs.com/topic/1556-mobile-touch-event/)
 * Look at HiDPI Canvas settings.
-* Support for parallel asset loading.
-* Fixed width bitmap font support, plus enhanced Bitmap font rendering.
+* Multiple Camera support.

 Contributing